TactilizeTeam/photograph/README.md

 ## Credits

-Shoulda is maintained and funded by Tactilize.
+Photograph is maintained and funded by Tactilize.

 Contributors :